Militias Test The Civility Of An Arizona Border Town

 Randall has seen just how ugly it can get.

-For several years now, she and others in Arivaca have been targeted by a local man who has harassed and threatened them with venomous letters, Facebook posts, and emails.
-Mostly, he's incensed about immigration, and what he calls "liberal trash."
+For several years now, she and others in Arivaca have been targeted by a local man who has harassed and threatened them with venomous letters, Facebook posts and emails.
+Mostly, he's incensed about immigration and what he calls "liberal trash."

 It all started, Randall says, when the man submitted a letter for publication that violated the paper's rules of civility.
 She says his crusade of harassment began when she asked him to clean up the language.